Rafaela-Wetzel/sticky-donuts/README.md

 # Features

-The homepage presents its information on a single scrolling page with four sections: Home, Our Donuts, Drinks and Contact.
-Furthermore, it is fully responsive to different screen sizes.

 ## Existing Features

 ### Navigation Bar

   - The header includes both the name of the café as well as a navigation bar.
 It has the function to give a quick overview of the homepages' content making it easy to navigate back and forth.
 Clicking the individual section titles in the navigation bar will lead the user to the respective content section of the homepage so they do not have to scroll all the way.
 It also features three social media icons (Facebook, Instagram and TikTok) that open in a new tab when clicked.
+When a user hovers over the header elements they will get a color change feedback from white to soft pink.
 The nagivation bar is part of the sticky header at the top of the page.
 It is visible all the time even when a user scrolls down which makes it possible to nagivage back to a respective section without having to scroll all the way to the top.
 Hovering over the navigation bar elements gives the user a feedback by changing color from white to soft pink so they better see where their cursor currently is.

 Nav Bar Picture

 ### Delicious Vegan Donuts in Leipzig Section

-  - The home section includes a concise heading, an introductory text as well as a picture with three delicious looking donuts that catch the users' attention.
+  - The first section includes a concise heading, an introductory text as well as a picture with three delicious looking donuts that catch the users' attention.
 The purpose is to welcome the user and to give a quick overview:

     * *Where is the café located?* Leipzig-Plagwitz
     * *What can you get there?* Vegan homemade donuts